dvitale199/GenoTools/docs/prep_reference_panel.md

 ---

 ### Pruning Script
-Please run the following script in order to prune the reference panel for use in the `GenoTools` ancestry model:
+Please run the following script in order to prune the custom reference panel for use in the `GenoTools` ancestry model:

 ```python
 import subprocess